-Technical Expertise: Universal Health Coverage, Youth & Adolescent Health/OVC, Maternal Health, Family Planning & Reproductive Health, Research, Monitoring, and Evaluation, Social and Behavior Change
+Technical Expertise: Health Systems Strengthening, Youth & Adolescent Health/OVC, Maternal Health, Family Planning & Reproductive Health, Research, Monitoring, and Evaluation, Social and Behavior Change

 Family planning used to be a comparatively new concept in Ukraine.
 Although many women and men of reproductive age were aware of modern contraceptive methods such as contraceptive pills and IUDs, their knowledge was often shallow, which led to inconsistent and sometimes ineffective use.
 Ineffective use was one of the reasons for Ukraine’s relatively high abortion rate.

 According to the Ministry of Health, about one-third of pregnancies ended in abortion.
 Women’s uptake of modern family planning methods have been complicated by rumors, myths, and other misinformation about contraceptives, particularly hormonal methods.
 Only 3.7% of Ukrainian women of reproductive age used contraceptive pills; 12.1% used IUDs.
 Surprisingly, health providers (particularly gynecologists) were often the conduits of this misinformation.

 USAID supported JSI’s implementation of programs aimed at protecting women’s and couples’ reproductive health.
 The first program, Together for Health (2006-2011), was implemented in 15 oblasts of Ukraine.
 The second program, Healthy Women in Ukraine (2011-2016), worked in an additional 15 oblasts.
 Both programs worked with the general population, health service providers, and government to increase the uptake of modern contraceptives.